muecke87/conventions/javascript.md

   - Avoid using `var`.
   > `var` is to be considered legacy.

-  - Use `const` for all of your declarations
+  - Use `const` for all of your declarations.
   > This ensures that you can't reassign your references (mutation), which can lead to bugs and difficult to comprehend code.

     ```javascript